PrathamSharma1510/CN_project_1/README.md

 ```py
 python3 server.py
 ```
-Server will started and server will start listening on port 5108
+Server will started listening on port 5108

 ## Start the client and connect to the server :
 Enter the command and Port number to connect: